CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 setenv METOUTPUT $AMETBASE/model_data/MET/$AMET_PROJECT/wrfout_new_project
 ```

-# Types of Errors and how to avoid them.
+# Types of Errors Creating Plots and how to avoid them.

 ## Selection of wrong inputs for the type of plot that they choose to run.